-NOTE: Additional copies of these guidelines, application forms, and other information are available by contacting Algoma Public Health or visiting www.algomapublichealth.com Compliance with the Food Premises Regulation and Part 8 of the Ontario Building Code is required.
-Failure to comply in whole or in part may result in food booth closure and/or fines being issued under the Food Premises Regulation.
+Compliance with the Food Premises Regulation 493/17 and Part 8 of the Ontario Building Code is required.
+Failure to comply in whole or in part may result in food booth closure and/or fines being issued.

 FINES RANGE FROM \$60 TO \$460.